PeerInfinity/Archipelago/docs/json/user/quick-start.md

 When you generate your game, you will receive two key files:

 1.  **Your `.archipelago` file:** This contains your world's specific item placements.
-You will use this with the standard Archipelago client that you play your game with, or you can connect to a server that has this file.
+This is used by the Archipelago server that hosts your game.
 2.  **A `rules.json` file:** This file is unique to this project.
 It contains all the game logic, region connections, and item rules.
 You will load this file into the JSON Web Client.

+You will need to generate the seed using a version of the Archipelago code that contains the json exporter tool.
+You can download this from [Archipelago JSONExport branch](https://github.com/PeerInfinity/Archipelago/tree/JSONExport).
+Make sure you specifically download the JSONExport branch, not the main branch.

 ### First Steps